 Step 3: Start Planting

-After considering above things start planting.
-Before planting please provide some watering to your plant; this will wet the roots and help them to adapt the environment when transferring.
+After considering the above things start planting.
+Before planting, please provide some watering to your plant; this will wet the roots and help them to adapt to the environment when transferring.
 It is expected that your plants will need enough watering frequently.
-Provide them as they need, make it balanced.
+Provide them as they need; make it balanced.
 Never provide less or too much water.
 During the rainy season, you can take rest, pause the watering task.

 This can be determined by the amount of rain you get and the type of plants you employed in your garden.
 You can study the plants you are growing in your home garden, and see how much irrigation they need?
 As a rule of thumb normally water the plants twice a day, in the early morning and the evening.
 Or you can make it once a day but avoid the afternoon time; it may burn your plants.